-Shrimp Masala is bursting with the flavors we love in our Indian dishes!
-The shrimps are cooked in a semi-dry gravy of onions and tomatoes, seasoned with curry leaves, mustard seeds, and a blend of spices.
-A home-style shrimp dish that you will find hard to resist.
+Shrimp Masala is made with shrimps cooked in a semi-dry gravy of onions and tomatoes, seasoned with curry leaves, mustard seeds, and a blend of spices.
+A home-style Indian shrimp recipe that you will find hard to resist!

 (Please read the entire post for detailed step-by-step instructions and tips)